 Westfield State University, Westfield, MA

-Joseph is a Professor of Psychology at Westfield State University in Massachusetts.
+Joe is a Professor of Psychology at Westfield State University in Massachusetts.
 His research involves studying the etiology of interpersonal conflict, particularly sexual conflict in committed relationships.
 He also has interests in program development and evaluation to address partner rape, psychopathy, and domestic violence.
-Joseph also currently serves as Steering Committee Chair for the 4th North American Correctional and Criminal Justice Psychology Conference (June, 2019), was the CJPS student representative from 2002 to 2007, and was Chair of the Section for Students from 2004 to 2005.
+Joseph also currently serves on the Steering Committee for the North American Correctional and Criminal Justice Psychology Conference, was the CJPS student representative from 2002 to 2007, and was Chair of CPA’s Section for Students from 2004 to 2005.

 Eleanor Gittens, Ph.D.